ddman1101/Auto-DJ/README.md

 ## Problem

-In the following some packages, it only works on the ubuntu system.
+In the following some packages, it only works on buntu system.
 So in this branch I will focus on fix these problems (on-going)

 ## Installing dependencies